Jet pack: In fiction

 In the 1982–1995 comics book series, The Rocketeer, the protagonist, Cliff Secord, acquires a stolen Cirrus X-3 military jet pack and uses it to become the eponymous superhero.
 It was later adapted into a motion picture in 1991.

 In the 1983 video game Jetpac, players had to rebuild a rocket while using a jet pack.

+In the 1987 movie The Running Man, one of the stalkers Fireball uses a jetpack to hunt down Ben Richards and Amber Mendez in the arena.

 In 1988 Cinemaware created the Amiga computer game Rocket Ranger which was ported to several other platforms of the era.
 In 1991 and 1992 Malibu Comics published a Rocket Ranger comic series closely based on the computer game.

 The 3.75 in G.I.
 Joe action figure launch in 1982 included the JUMP (Jet Mobile Propulsion Unit) jet pack as an accessory.
 It was also featured prominently in the related G.I.
 Joe comic book series and cartoon.

 Super Mario Sunshine for the Nintendo GameCube, features Mario with an autonomous, water-powered jet pack named the Flash Liquidizing Ultra Dousing Device (or, F.L.U.D.D.) as a key element of navigation throughout the game; in addition to its default "hover nozzle", which allows the titular character to change trajectory or hover in mid-air, it can be upgraded/customized to allow Mario to make an immediate jump boost (the "rocket nozzle"), or allow Mario to increase his speed exponentially while running or swimming (the "turbo nozzle").
 The device has also appeared in various remakes and/or ports of the game, as well as in brief cameos or references in other Nintendo and Mario games.

 Jet packs appear in the popular video game Halo: Reach.
 The jet pack also appears in the 2012 video game Halo 4, developed by 343 Industries.
-Jet packs also appeared in other video games, including Duke Nukem 3D, Jetpack Joyride, BloodRayne (worn by Nazi troopers), Tribes, Giants: Citizen Kabuto, Armed and Dangerous, and the Pilotwings series, in which it is referred to as a "Rocket Belt".
+Jet packs also appeared in other video games, including Duke Nukem 3D, Jetpack Joyride, BloodRayne (worn by Nazi troopers), Tribes, Terra Nova: Strike Force Centauri, Giants: Citizen Kabuto, Armed and Dangerous, Outwars and the Pilotwings series, in which it is referred to as a "Rocket Belt".
 It is also accessible in the video game Grand Theft Auto: San Andreas.
 Fallout 4 also has a jet pack power armor feature.
 Grand Theft Auto Online added a jet pack called "Thruster" as a usable vehicle in a content update on December 12, 2017.
 Rocketeer is an Allied flying infantry unit in Red Alert 2.